kh4mzin/webassignment3/README.md

 Registration process includes necessary validations to ensure data accuracy and security.
 Superheroes Page:

-Explore a database of superheroes and their fascinating stories.
+Explore a api of superheroes and their fascinating stories.
 Discover detailed information about your favorite superheroes, including their powers, origins, and more.
 BBC News Page: